Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 The golden ratio is a simplified expression of this entire point space and the flower of life from zero as a single number value that can be infinitely computed to higher accuracy.
 You can reverse the calculation of such numbers back into a set, including the golden ratio.
-You then can use the quantum matrix to show the pattern of the set to any number.
-If you want to analyze single number values, then the number analytics library will teach you the structure of all numbers; see <a href="https://recoskie.github.io/Fl64/docs/Examples.html" target="_blank">FL64</a>.
+You then can use the quantum matrix to show the pattern to any number.
+If you want to analyze single number values, then the number analytics library will teach you the structure of all numbers; see <a href="https://recoskie.github.io/Fl64/docs/Examples.html#irrational" target="_blank">FL64</a>.

 <br /><br />